chrisbrasington/nextfest/README.md

 I got annihilated after my first guy died, pretty typical.
 Since the demo has no saving and therefor no long-term rogue-like progression, I think I'll hold here.
 Absolutely wanting to pick this up when it releases in May.
 Might go back to more of the first, this game is brutal.

-> [!info]
+> The torch is now on your carriage.
+Keep it lit.

-The torch is now on your carriage.
-Keep it lit. https://store.steampowered.com/app/1940340/Darkest_Dungeon_II/
+https://store.steampowered.com/app/1940340/Darkest_Dungeon_II/

 [![Thumbnail](img/thumbnails/Pasted%20image%2020231104213122.png)](img/demos/Pasted%20image%2020231104213122.png)